 The point is still the same:

 However, your treatment should consist of much more than just antibiotics to reduce bacterial concentration.

 You can also use certain supplements to reduce constipation and improve the elimination of bacterial load from your colon and intestines:

 - Magnesium Citrate – Magnesium citrate will help reduce constipation while simultaneously replacing any magnesium deficiency in your body.
 To treat constipation you may need anywhere from 200mg to 2,000mg per day.

 - Vitamin C (Sodium Ascorbate) – Higher doses of Vitamin C can be combined with magnesium citrate to empty your bowels in a hurry.
 Use anywhere from 2,000mg to 5,000mg per day.

-- Prokinetics like Iberogast - Iberogast is a combination of 9 herbs which promote gastric emptying and improve intestinal transit time which can help treat constipation (but in a different way than magnesium and vitamin C).
+- Prokinetics like Iberogast – Iberogast is a combination of 9 herbs that promote gastric emptying and improve intestinal transit time which can help treat constipation (but in a different way than magnesium and vitamin C).

-For best results you will want to combine at least 2 of the 3 supplements together.
+For best results, you will want to combine at least 2 of the 3 supplements together.

 #3.
 Autoimmune Disease

 Believe it or not, autoimmune disease may be a direct result of dysbiosis in the gut, and that includes dysbiosis from SIBO.